-Campus Community.
-Diversity & Belonging.
-Direct Impact on Students’ Lives.
+Engaging in Campus Community.
+Advancing Diversity & Belonging.
+Making a Direct Impact on Students’ Lives

-You’ll find all this and more as a student in Rosemont College’s master’s degree in Higher Education and Student Affairs Administration (HESAA).
-As a fully funded student, you will earn your degree while working directly in student affairs administration on Rosemont’s vibrant and diverse campus in suburban Philadelphia.
-Or, if you are already working in student affairs at Rosemont or another area institution, part-time enrollment is available.
-When you graduate, you will have gained the skills and knowledge needed to be a valuable student affairs leader within a higher education campus community with distinct knowledge of, and experience with, supporting marginalized student populations.
+Join us as a graduate student for Rosemont College’s M.Ed. in Higher Education and Student Affairs Administration (HESAA).
+You will earn your degree while engaging with Rosemont’s vibrant and diverse campus in suburban Philadelphia.
+When you graduate, you will have gained the skills, knowledge, and professional brand needed to be a valued higher education professional with distinct knowledge and experience supporting marginalized student populations.

-Rosemont’s MEd in HESAA program is centered around three areas of focus:
+Rosemont’s M.Ed in HESAA program centers three areas of focus:

 - Social justice in improving students’ academic and co-curricular journeys

 - Essential expertise for the student affairs practitioner

 As a master's candidate for Higher Education and Student Affairs Administration (HESAA) at Rosemont, you will delve into course content (including advocacy, social justice, student leadership, legal matters, college budgeting, administration, data evaluation & assessment) that will broaden your worldview and empower you to be a leader who will make meaningful change on college campuses as you support students on their higher education journeys.